er345ssdlh/ozhera-site/src/en/docs/deployment.md

 - If you already have ES, you don't need k8s to create it:
   1. Turn off the "Create resources based on yaml" button;
   2. Fill in the correct url, account, and password of the existing ES cluster;
-  3. By default, the operator will automatically create the index template. **If the account you entered does not have permission to create an index template, you need to manually create the index template required by OzHera in advance**.
+  3. By default, the operator will automatically create the index template. **If the account you entered does not have permission to create an index template, you need to manually create the index template required by Apache OzHera(Incubating) in advance**.
 OzHera's index template is stored in the operator source code run.mone.ozhera.operator.common.ESIndexConst in json format.

 ![ozhera-es2.jpg](/images/ozhera-es2.jpg)